githubhelp/otherwip/documentation/install/raspberrypi/sd-card.md

     sudo ln -s /proc/self/mounts /etc/mtab
     sudo shutdown -r now

+Once restarted the Pi will be running in Read Only mode, to temporarily switch to Read and Write mode use

     sudo mount -o remount,ro /dev/mmcblk0p2  /

+and then to switch back to Read Only use

     sudo mount -o remount,rw /dev/mmcblk0p2  /

+To undo these changes and revert to the original set up run

     sudo mount -o remount,rw /dev/mmcblk0p2  /
     sudo mv /etc/default/rcS.orig /etc/default/rcS